Gouramis are some of the most popular fish around.

-Quarantining new fish and cleaning second-hand equipment are the best ways to prevent pathogens entering your aquarium.
+Quarantining new fish and cleaning second-hand equipment are the best ways to prevent pathogens from entering your aquarium.

 When trying to breed a pair of Kissing Gourami, you must first condition them.
-Do this by feeding them high quality foods that are full of nutrients.
+Do this by feeding them high-quality foods that are full of nutrients.
 This means increasing the proportion of live foods in their diet.

 You also need to create the perfect conditions in your tank.
 It must be clean and also needs to be at the warmer end of their preferred temperature range (80-82°F).